formkiq/formkiq-client-sdk-python/docs/SystemManagementApi.md

 # **get_open_search_snapshot_repositories**
 > GetOpenSearchSnapshotRepositoryResponse get_open_search_snapshot_repositories()

+List OpenSearch snapshot repositories

-Get site(s) OpenSearch snapshot repositories
+Returns all configured OpenSearch S3 snapshot repositories for the deployment.

-Returns the OpenSearch Snapshot Repositories
+This endpoint is available to administrators when the fulltext OpenSearch module is installed and snapshot support is enabled.
+Snapshot repositories are not supported for OpenSearch Serverless.

 ### Example